 There are a number of transport options to Croatia and then onto Korcula Island and whether you fly, drive or travel by sea, the splendid journey here will be a great start to your holiday.
 We have provided information about the most common routes to reach Croatia and then how to connect to Korcula Island.
-You can also see further travel advice on the Korcula Travel FAQs.

 By Air